Welcome to our School Clubs Page.

 There are some regular clubs that are always favourites such as football, multi skills, choir and hoola hoop.
 Whilst others, such as cricket, depend upon the time of year.

-Pupils from Year 6 and 5 are looking forward to Science Club with guest speakers from a variety of institutions around Cambridge.
+Pupils from Year 6 are looking forward to Science Club with guest speakers from a variety of institutions around Cambridge.

 We are really grateful for those adults who contribute to or run these activities.